-- b.
-If the Employer creates a new regular full-time position or a part-time position that the Union believes should be in the bargaining unit, the Employer will meet with the Union concerning inclusion of the position in the unit. - c.
-The Employer and the Union agree that canvass staff (for example, Canvassers, Field Directors, Field Managers and Trainers), managerial, supervisory and confidential positions are not in the bargaining unit. - d.
-Employer occasionally may operate a bilingual canvass project.
+- b) Any position that was included in the bargaining unit in a Collective Bargaining Agreement in effect on or after June 1, 2019, if reactivated, will be automatically included in the bargaining unit. - c) If the Employer creates a new regular full-time position or a part-time position that the Union believes should be in the bargaining unit, the Employer will meet with the Union concerning inclusion of the position in the unit. - d) The Employer and the Union agree that canvass staff (for example, Canvassers, Field Directors, Field Managers, and Trainers), managerial, supervisory, and confidential positions are not in the bargaining unit. - e) Employer occasionally may operate a bilingual canvass project.
 In field offices where Employer is operating a bilingual canvass project, if the Office Manager is bilingual and has satisfied Employer's requirement for English and Spanish speaking and writing proficiency, they shall be entitled to a 10% salary increase for the duration of the bilingual canvass operation.
 Employer shall give the Union one (1) week verbal notice, where possible, on the start and termination of a bilingual canvass project.